 These are listed in alphabetical order.
 Everything on the list can be done in a half day or less.
 The exception is the Boeing Plant tour, which may take longer since it's located 30 miles outside of the city.
 If you don't have a car, you can take Metro Transit which is made up of buses and light rail.
 You'll want to use their trip planner and bus tracker, since not all buses come very frequently.

 - The Boeing 747 Plant Tour: See 747s, 777s, etc. being assembled!
 The plant is located in Mukilteo, 30 miles north of Seattle.
 Reservations are recommended.
+(Currently the tour is closed but the Boeing flight museum is open.)

 - EMP|SFM (Experience Music Project|Science Fiction Museum): Recommended by friends, but I've never been there myself, so I don't have much to say about what to do there.